FlorianxJ/Poorly-programmed-jpg-viewer/README.md

 If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file.

-A brief description provided by chatgpt3 would be:
+A brief description provided by chatgpt would be:

-This code is a simple image viewer that prompts the user to select a folder of images and then displays each image in the folder one by one.
-The program uses the Windows Forms library to create a window that displays the selected image.
-The window can be scrolled to view the image and can be closed with the ESC key.
-Additionally, the user can press the "E" key to move to the next image.
-If there is a problem loading the image, an appropriate error message is displayed.
+This is a C# program that creates an image viewer.
+The viewer allows the user to select a folder and then displays all the .jpg images in that folder one by one.
+The user can navigate through the images using the ‘E’ key and can exit the viewer by pressing the ‘Escape’ key.
+The viewer also supports scrolling through the image using the mouse wheel.
+If there’s an error while loading an image, the program will catch the exception and print an error message to the console.
+It’s a neat piece of code!
+Do you need help with anything specific in this code?